mmistakes/so-simple-theme/_posts/releases/2019-06-12-release-log.md

 **Licensing**
 * _New_ - Using MNPRX now requires a valid license.
-On the first run, you will be prompted to enter the activation code that came with your purchase of _MNPRX Indie_ or _MNPRX Studio_.
+On the first run, you will be prompted to either enter the activation code that came with your purchase of _MNPRX Indie/Studio_ or activate _MNPRX Non-Commercial_.
   * Please refer to the [licensing documentation](./docs/licensing) for details.

 ---